MattSzymonski/Pill-Engine/HW_RAYTRACING_FEATURE_IMPLEMENTATION.md

 5. Rank valid RT candidates using the requested power preference and device type.
 6. If none qualify, execute the `Prefer`/`Require` policy instead of silently intersecting the feature away.

-The public feature documentation for both evaluated baselines lists ray queries as native-only and Vulkan-supported.
-Their implementations contain evolving backend work, so feature probing must remain authoritative at the API level, while Pill's tested support matrix remains deliberately narrower.
+wgpu 30's public feature documentation lists ray queries as native-only and Vulkan-supported.
+Its implementation contains evolving backend work (e.g. ongoing Metal ray-query correctness fixes, Section 2.4), so feature probing must remain authoritative at the API level, while Pill's tested support matrix remains deliberately narrower.
 Add other backends only after an integration test and CI/hardware run prove the pinned version.

 Respect explicit backend restrictions.
 For example, `RAY_TRACING_MODE=require` plus `WGPU_BACKENDS=METAL` should fail with "policy requires hardware ray queries, but the requested backend set cannot provide them," not silently override the user's backend choice.